KarenJewell/InnovationWeek2020/README.md

-# InnovationWeek2020
+# Innovation Week 2020
-A repo showcasing the work of RGU Team 2 for The Data Lab Innovation Week 2020 Challenge
+Showcasing the work of RGU Team 2 for The Data Lab Innovation Week 2020 Challenge

 #### Project: Upcycle Glasgow (Value in Waste)
 A project for the Data Lab Innovation Week 2020